Hidden costs of school spirit: how expenses limit equity in extracurriculars

 Extracurriculars are more than hobbies, they are pathways to self-expression, belonging, and opportunity.
 But when hidden costs push students out, the consequences extend beyond participation.

-At Carlmont and across the country, financial barriers to extracurriculars are quietly shape whose voices are heard, whose talents are nurtured, and whose futures feel possible.
+At Carlmont and across the country, financial barriers to extracurriculars are quietly shaping whose voices are heard, whose talents are nurtured, and whose futures feel possible.

 Schools face the challenge of ensuring that all students, regardless of income, can fully participate.
 For now, Carlmont is working to bridge the gap, but the voices of students make it clear: access to opportunities shouldn’t come with a price tag.